1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 };
 ```
 And the following line at the correct place:
-`{0x2D3D0572, VT_ENUM, 10600, STR701, sizeof(ENUM701), ENUM701, DEFAULT_FLAG+FL_WONLY, DEV_ALL},`
+`{0x2D3D0572, VT_ENUM, 10110, STR701, sizeof(ENUM701), ENUM701, DEFAULT_FLAG+FL_WONLY, DEV_ALL},`

 After that BSB-LAN can be flashed to the microcontroller again and the new command is ready for use.

-If you want to change the somewhat misleading parameter name "Presence button (temporary absence)" to e.g. the more appropriate name "Temporary operating mode change", you can do this in the same step.
+If you want to change the somewhat unspecific parameter name "presence button" to e.g. the more appropriate name "temporary heating mode change", you can do this in the same step.
 To do this, you would simply add the line
 `const char STR701[] PROGMEM = STR701_TEXT;`
 in
-`const char STR701[] PROGMEM = "Temporary operating mode change";`
+`const char STR701[] PROGMEM = "Temporary heating mode change";`
 and then flash again.
 Since all these changes are made in *BSB_LAN_custom_defs.h*, they are retained even if the BSB LAN software is updated.

-If you also want to add the presence button for HC2 (which was 1001 in the v.2.2) as parameter 10601, then the belonging lines would look like this:
+If you also want to add the presence button for HC2 (which was 1001 in the v.2.2) as parameter 10111, then the belonging lines would look like this:
 `#define STR1001 STR701`
 and this line at the correct place of the cmdtbl-structure:
-`{0x2E3E0572,  VT_ENUM,  10601,  STR1001,  sizeof(ENUM701),      ENUM701,      DEFAULT_FLAG+FL_WONLY, DEV_ALL}, // [-] - Heizkreis 2 - Präsenztaste (Absenkmodus bis zum nächsten BA-Wechsel laut Zeitplan) ***(virtuelle Zeile)***`
+`{0x2E3E0572,  VT_ENUM,  10111,  STR1001,  sizeof(ENUM701),      ENUM701,      DEFAULT_FLAG+FL_WONLY, DEV_ALL}, // [-] - Heizkreis 2 - Präsenztaste (Absenkmodus bis zum nächsten BA-Wechsel laut Zeitplan) ***(virtuelle Zeile)***`

 | Parameters that might be of interest and the lines to copy for them |